 The Unit Circle

 Since the trigonometric ratios do not depend on the size of the triangle, you can always use a right-angled triangle where the hypotenuse has length one.
-If you place such a triangle in a Cartesian system, as in the applet above, the vertex \(A\) will lie on a circle with radius one.
+You can place such a triangle in a Cartesian system in such a way that one vertex will lie on a circle with radius one.
 A circle having the radius one is called a unit circle.
 When the hypotenuse is one, the values of sine and cosine are:

 \[\sin \alpha = \frac{\text{opp}}{\text{hyp}}=\text{opp} \hspace{1cm} \cos \alpha = \frac{\text{adj}}{\text{hyp}}=\text{adj}\]